What to See in Copenhagen City – 10 Top Attractions

 Approaching the building along the waterside at the right time of the day, you will marvel at the reflections of the tiny waves on the façade of the building.
 It is truly like a sparkling diamond!

-In addition to being a library, the structure houses a number of other public facilities.
+In addition to being a library, the structure houses several other public facilities.
 It features an auditorium, the Queen’s Hall, for concerts, theatre plays and conferences.
-Moreover, you will find a bookshop, a restaurant, a café and a couple of museums on photography and cartoon art.

 Nyboder | Photo: Bente Jønsson / Pixabay